11 Interesting Vegetables You Should Be Adding To Your Daily Smoothie

 Pumpkin

-If you're looking for the perfect smoothie ingredient to get you ready for the crisp and cool fall weather, you'll definitely want to try some pumpkin purée.
-Get your day going with your own version of a pumpkin pie in your cup without all of the unnecessary calories.
-Add pumpkin purée to any smoothie recipe if you want to make it a little extra cream, but we think you'll really like the way it tastes with bananas and some pumpkin pie spices.
+If you're looking for the perfect smoothie ingredient to get you ready for the crisp and cool fall weather, you'll want to try some pumpkin purée (it's easy as it comes without pumpkin seeds).
+Get your day going with your version of a pumpkin pie in your cup without all of the unnecessary calories.
+Add pumpkin purée to any smoothie recipe if you want to make it a little extra creamy, but we think you'll like the way it tastes with bananas and some pumpkin pie spices.
 Pumpkin may technically be a fruit, but like squash, it can masquerade as a vegetable.

 Celery